Bat Guano Cleanup & Decontamination

 When to call bat removal professionals

-- You smell a distinct odor coming from your attic or vents
+- A distinct odor coming from your attic or vents

-- You hear scratching or crawling in your walls
+- If you notice sounds of scratching or crawling in your walls

-- You hear chirping from inside your walls or attic
+- When you hear chirping from inside your walls or attic

-- When you have no clue of where the bats are getting in and out
+- If you cannot locate where the bats are getting in and out

-- You see a lot of guano on the property
+- When you see a lot of guano on the property

 If you’re planning on doing your own bat prevention, see: